31st December 2020

 Shelter in place – the initial non-panicky, polite way NYC and California advised their citizenry to stay the fuck home, lock down, the shit’s hit the fan.

 Social distancing – keeping apart at all times, say 1-2 metres as per government guidelines to lower the risk of infection.
+Please note: humans are not to be trusted -in the pic below they’re wallowing in the novelty by still trying to touch each other.

 Support bubble – another household or individual we’re allowed to mingle with indoors.